-Since 2009 Taekwondo has been included in the official program of the Deaflympics and at the 2013 Deaflympics Taekwondo competitions were held in both Kyorugi and Poomsae.
-The WTF signed a Memorandum of Understanding with the International Committee of Sport for the Deaf (ICSD) on October 25, 2013 in St. Petersburg, Russia, during the 2nd SportAccord World Combat Games to include Taekwondo competitions for Deaf athletes in the 5th WTF World Para-Taekwondo Championships in 2014.
+Since 2009 taekwondo has been included in the official programme of the Deaflympics and at the 2013 Deaflympics, taekwondo competitions were held in both Kyorugi and Poomsae.
+The WTF signed a MoU with the International Committee of Sport for the Deaf (ICSD) on October 25, 2013 in St. Petersburg, Russia, during the 2ndSportAccord World Combat Games.
+Taekwondo will be one of the core sports in the 1st European Deaf Martial Arts Championships in 2015.

 The hope that taekwondo brings is limitless, it knows no boundaries and is hampered by no disability.